-The YoctoHub-Wireless-SR is a wireless-enabled module that can host three Yoctopuce modules to access them remotely through a Wifi network.
-It can be powered either by a USB Micro-B cable and a regular phone charger, or a 5V battery pack.
+The YoctoHub-Wireless-SR is a wireless-enabled module which can host three Yoctopuce modules to access them remotely through a WiFi network.
+It can be powered either by a Micro-B USB cable and a regular phone charger, or a 5V battery pack.

-The YoctoHub-Wireless-SR can be used in the same way as a VirtualHub running on a little PC, but it is much easier to setup and maintain than a PC.
-It smaller and consume less.
+You can use the YoctoHub-Wireless-SR in the same way as a VirtualHub running on a little computer, but it is much easier to setup and maintain than a computer.
+It is smaller and consumes less.
 It is compatible out-of-the-box with all existing applications using Yoctopuce API.
 As for the VirtualHub, it can run autonomously using HTTP callbacks.

-Three Yoctopuce modules can be connected directly, one of which can be fixed directly on the YoctoHub-Wireless-SR and connected using a Board2Board-127 connector.
+You can connect three Yoctopuce modules directly, one of which can be fixed directly on the YoctoHub-Wireless-SR and connected using a Board2Board-127 connector.
 More devices can be connected thanks to the YoctoHub-Shield extension.
 The YoctoHub-Wireless-SR can power Yoctopuce devices up to 2A.

 Contrarily to the YoctoHub-Wireless, which looks very similar, this version does not include an antenna connector but uses a tiny antenna directly integrated on the PCB.
 It takes less space, but should only be used in applications when there is a good wireless connectivity, away from any strong electromagnetic interference.

-Warning: although the 3 downstream ports hosting Yoctopuce devices use USB micro-B connectors, the YoctoHub-Wireless-SR use a specific protocol simpler than USB to talk to the devices.
-Therefore, it is not possible to drive or even to power a regular (non-Yoctopuce) device using the YoctoHub-Wireless-SR. It is not possible neither to use a regular USB hub (such as the Micro-USB-Hub) on the downstream ports.
+Warning: although the 3 downstream ports hosting Yoctopuce devices use micro-B USB connectors, the YoctoHub-Wireless-SR uses a specific protocol simpler than USB to talk to the devices.
+Therefore, it is not possible to drive or even to power a regular (non-Yoctopuce) device using the YoctoHub-Wireless-SR. It is not possible either to use a regular USB hub (such as the Micro-USB-Hub) on the downstream ports.
 If you need more downstream ports for Yoctopuce devices, you can use a YoctoHub-Shield.

 USB cables and enclosures to be ordered separately.